wearecontinuum/codeexercise/README.md

 ### Exercise Two:

 Create this screenshot in valid HTML/CSS, you should use Bootstrap for layout, fontawesome for icons.
 There is no need to make the search functional.
-The slider should slide through 3 sliders in an infinte loop.
+The slider should slide through 3 slides in an infinte loop.

 ![Exercise Two](https://github.com/wearecontinuum/codeexercise/blob/master/concepts/exercise-2.jpg)